Thinkstock has effectively closed its doors in mid-2019, but you can find awesome Thinkstock alternatives here!

 - Shutterstock offers only $10,000 per subscription, not per image and it doesn't matter whether you purchased a standard or enhanced license.

 - Thinkstock goes much further and provides more options for cases of indemnification.
 The company offers $10,000 of legal protection per image on the standard plan and up to $250,000 per image on the Extended License subscription.
-This is particularly useful since if you had legal issue with 2 different images you could effectively have $20,000 in total.
+This is particularly useful since if you had a legal issue with 2 different images you could effectively have $20,000 in total.

 We had covered paying options in our Comparison between Thinkstock and Shutterstock review previously and readers are advised to consult it as well.
 Here we outline the main relevant differences: